 In this installment, Dan and Jordan see Alex wrestle with the news that the Texas courts greenlit Infowars' liquidation by attempting to debate a baby Nazi about whether or not Trump is advancing the police state in DC.
 Get tickets for our live show in Portland here

-I think there's no other uh conclusion to draw from this article than that you have inspired women to take back the pinky ring from perhaps you specifically.
+I think there's no other conclusion to draw from this article than that you have inspired women to take back the pinky ring from perhaps you specifically.

 As time has dragged on, Alex has been successful in kicking the can down the road in terms of facing the consequences for his defamation of the families of Sandy Hook victims.

-He's abused every aspect of the bankruptcy system and stalled it as far as possible, but on August 13th, the news came in that time was running out.
+He's abused every aspect of the bankruptcy system and stalled it as far as possible.

-Judge Guerra Gamble of the Texas State Courts ruled that free speech systems had five days to turn over their property to a receiver, and that this receiver had clearance to change the locks on buildings containing that property.
+Judge Guerra Gamble of the Texas state courts ruled that free speech systems had five days to turn over their property to a receiver and that this receiver had clearance to change the locks on buildings containing that property.

 Obviously, this didn't mean that it was the end of the world for him, but this ruling is a clear sign that these are the stakes that are in play.

-Even if this is something that InfoWars is able to push back on, they're playing defense against a concrete end of the road, as opposed to much more abstract consequences like we've seen.
+Even if this is something that Infowars is able to push back on, they're playing defense against a concrete end of the road, as opposed to much more abstract consequences like we've seen.

-It's there's a lot less road in front of him.
+There's a lot less road in front of him.

-By stalling and delaying any consequences, he's bought himself enough time to create dummy businesses that he can use to exist uh even if uh InfoWars is seized from him, he can just keep on going on.
+By stalling and delaying any consequences, he's bought himself enough time to create dummy businesses that he can use to exist.

-He's created the Alex Jones store to replace the InfoWars store and the Alex Jones Network to replace free speech systems, and he's not technically the owner of those businesses, so he believes that they're outside the reach of the courts.
+He's created the Alex Jones store to replace the InfoWars store and the Alex Jones Network to replace free speech systems.

 If he's made the most of the time that he's been given, then his customer base should be fully migrated over to the new store by now.